wr0ng/borderlands-tools/README.md

 You'll need to install prerequisites and/or configure a few things before starting, but for the impatient here's how you'll use the two utilities in this package.

-## I. Instant granification
+## 1. Instant granification

 This is how you'll use the first utility if you're just playing.

-1. Open **BorderlandsLauncher** by clicking its launcher icon.
+1. Open **BorderlandsLauncher** by clicking its launcher icon. ![BorderlandsLauncher][launcher]

-![BorderlandsLauncher][launcher]

 2. Start playing!

 This is how you'll use it if you're playing over a backtrack and/or recording your session.

-1. Open **BorderlandsLauncher** by clicking its launcher icon.
+1. Open **BorderlandsLauncher** by clicking its launcher icon. ![BorderlandsLauncher][launcher]

-![BorderlandsLauncher][launcher]

 2. Get Audacity rolling.
   * Switch to the Audacity window.
 (To un-maximize Borderlands press `o`.)

-  * To configure Audacity, set audio host to JACK, output device to PulseAudio JACK Source, and input device to PulseAudio JACK Sink.
+  * To configure Audacity, set audio host to JACK, output device to PulseAudio JACK Source, and input device to PulseAudio JACK Sink. ![Configuring audacity][audacity]

-![Configuring audacity][audacity]

   * Open or import your backtrack if you desire.
   * Click record.
 This will also start playback.
 3. Switch back to the Borderlands window (and press `o` to maximize it again if necessary).
 4. Start playing!

 After you've finished playing, you'll switch back to Audacity and export or save as necessary.
 Then you can switch windows to the borderlands-tools terminal and press any key to quit all programs.